SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 - RSQL endpoint now recognises `=like=` and returns expected search results for wildcard queries.
 Malformed RSQL queries return 400 responses so tests expecting client errors pass.

----

-### Final remarks and recommended next steps
+### Plan next steps

 - The immediate and highest priority follow-ups are:

-  1. Make `data.sql` idempotent or restrict SQL init to the test profile to avoid startup reseed failures (I recommend moving SQL init to `application-test.properties` as a quick mitigation and converting `data.sql` to idempotent statements for a durable fix).
+  1. Make `data.sql` idempotent or restrict SQL init to the test profile to avoid startup reseed failure maybe moving SQL init to `application-test.properties` as a quick mitigation and converting `data.sql` to idempotent statements for a durable fix).
   2. Add a focused integration test asserting the upsert behaviour writes both `additional_info` and `additional_info_audit` in the same transaction and that `changed_by` equals the authenticated principal.
   3. Replace any remaining permissive `hasPrivilege(...)` test shortcuts with DB-driven deny-by-default checks and add the small matrix tests that assert TRADER vs MIDDLE_OFFICE vs ADMIN behaviours on settlement read/write and audit visibility.